rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 1. load the Atlas case and current repair state
 2. if local repair is insufficient, give the WFGY 3.0 TXT to the model
-3. ask the model to continue from the deeper repair / encoding / experiment layer
+3. ask the model to continue from the deeper repair, encoding, or experiment layer

 ---